Leaders and sidewalkers are needed for most of our classes.

 The leader's responsibility is the horse at all times, which means that they maintain the horse's pace, calmness, and focus while allowing the participant to do as much as he or she is able.
-This role is perfect for those that are familiar with horses, or are interested in learning how to work with a horse.
+This role is specifically for those with previous horse experience.

-The side-walker's role is to help the participant with balance and reinforce instructions in the lesson.
-The side-walker's responsibility is the client: Interpreting instructions, providing physical support, offering encouragement, and supervising.
+The sidewalker's role is to help the participant with balance, focus and reinforce instructions in the lesson.
+The sidewalker's responsibility is the participant: interpreting instructions, providing physical support, offering encouragement, redirection and supervising.
 This role is perfect for those that enjoy interacting with the participants hands on and requires no previous horse experience.

-Barn helpers are responsible for helping with maintaining the cleanliness, orderliness, and function of the barn as well as individual horse stalls, paddocks, and arenas.
+Barn volunteers are responsible for helping with maintaining the cleanliness, orderliness, and function of the barn, as well as helping the instructor ensure lessons run smoothly for the day!

-Activities include mucking stalls, cleaning water buckets or feed flats, grooming/tacking horses for lessons, feeding and haying the therapy horse herd, cleaning the barn aisles, cleaning out the cross ties and wash stalls, turning out and assisting the staff with subsequent projects or tasks.
+Activities may include mucking stalls, cleaning water buckets or feed flats, grooming/tacking horses for lessons, feeding and haying the therapy horse herd, cleaning the barn aisles, cleaning tack, turning horses out and assisting the staff with subsequent projects or tasks.